 We also use many free and open source programs where available.

 All students have access to a school email address, accessible from school or at home.
-All students have access to the school's Moodle VLE and the HomeFile system for accessing their files at home, and they have access to Hwb.
-Hwb is a Welsh Government funded resource for students providing tools and facilities, including Office 365 to give browser based versions of Word, Excel, Powerpoint and OneDrive storage.
+All students have access to the school's Office 365, G Suite, Moodle VLE and HomeFile resources for accessing their files at home, and they have access to Hwb.
+Hwb is a Welsh Government funded resource for students providing tools and facilities, including Office 365 to give licensed versions of Word, Excel and Powerpoint and also OneDrive storage.
 Hwb logins are available to all students in school, and additional services are available with parental consent.

 If you wish to purchase equipment or software in-line with the school's own facilities, these guidelines will ensure compatibility: